 Why does Financial Aid coordinate awards (scholarships, grants, stipends, and fellowships)?

-If a student has filed a FAFSA or a California Dream Act Application and is receiving aid, Federal Student Aid regulations require the Financial Aid Office to adjust and in some cases cancel a student’s other aid to prevent potential overpayments above the student’s cost of attendance budget for the academic year.
-All educational awards (scholarships, fellowships, and stipends) disbursed to students attending California State University, Los Angeles must be reported to the Center for Student Financial Aid & Scholarships.
-This will includes merit-based educational awards.
+The total amount of assistance from all sources cannot exceed Cal State LA's annual Cost of Attendance.
+If a student has filed a FAFSA or a California Dream Act Application and is receiving aid, Federal and State Aid Regulations require the Financial Aid and Scholarships Office to adjust a student's award in order to not exceed the student's COA.
+All educational awards (scholarships, fellowships, and stipends) issued to students attending California State University, Los Angeles must be reported to Financial Aid and Scholarships office.
+This includes merit-based educational awards.

 What is the impact of awarding a scholarship/grant/stipend/fellowship to a student late in the academic year?

 If a student is awarded a scholarship, fellowship, or stipend after the academic year has begun and financial aid has disbursed, the student’s other aid could be reduced.
-If the Scholarship Office is required to reduce other gifted aid that the student has been granted this could result in a bill which will become due immediately to the university.
+If the Financial Aid and Scholarships Office is required to reduce other gifted aid that the student has been granted this could result in a bill that will be due immediately to the university.

-Cost of attendance is a yearly budget that is set in place to assist the Center for Student Financial Aid & Scholarship Office to assure that the student is awarded the maximum financial aid he/she is eligible to receive in an academic year.
+Cost of attendance is a yearly budget that is set in place to assist the Financial Aid and Scholarships to assure that the student is awarded the maximum financial aid they are eligible to receive in an academic year.

-Every financial aid student is given an educational budget based on whether a student lives on or off campus.
-The Financial Aid Office, under federal and state regulations, awards students their financial aid within these student budgets.
+Every financial aid student is given a Cost of Attendance budget..
+The Financial Aid and Scholarships Office, under federal and state regulations, will award students their financial aid within these student budgets.
 The Scholarship Office, following the same regulations, makes every attempt to place the students’ educational awards so that a student’s financial aid is not affected.
 Once a student’s cost of attendance has been determined their financial aid (scholarship, stipends, grants and loans) are coordinated as follows (see sample budget below):

 Remaining cost of attendance